jpk3lly/JP-Hacktoberfest-C-Sharp/readme.md

 Feel free to contribute for a bit of hands on learning of C#.

+I have initially found an existing script for a game of Boggle.
+The intention is to refactor the code into separate classes and improve the functionallity and maybe put a web frontend on.
+Feel free to add other games and join in the learning.

 ## Steps To Contribute to this Repo

     1. Fork this repo